The Emperor's New Clothes (2015 film): Synopsis

-Winterbottom stated that the film will explore why "nothing has changed" since the economic crisis in 2008.
+Winterbottom stated that the film will explore why "nothing has changed" since the 2008 financial crisis.

 "It's about inequality and why the 1 percent (of the world's wealthy) seem to have so much and the rest of us not quite so much," Winterbottom told the BBC in October 2014.
 "Everyone knows about equality and what's going on in the world, so the idea is to point out the ludicrous extremes of our society."

 The documentary began shooting in October.
 Winterbottom and Brand had previously discussed—but ultimately abandoned—the idea of producing a film version of Brand's first memoir, My Booky Wook.

 Distribution and release

 The film is produced by Winterbottom's Revolution Films company and distributed by StudioCanal UK.

 The Emperor's New Clothes debuted in London on 21 April 2015, followed by a question-and-answer session with Brand.
 It made its international debut in the Spotlight Category on 24 April at the Tribeca Film Festival.